-‘A passion for colour’ has meant that surface decoration has become an integral part of Francheska’s work.
-She uses numerous techniques to apply colour in the form of slips and underglazes in multiple layers, combined with wax resist and sgraffito.
-Much of her ceramic learning has been at West Dean College in West Sussex, on short courses with tutors such as Alison Sandeman, Carolyn Genders, Duncan Hooson, Tim Andrews and Akiko Hirai.
-However with no previous formal art training (although a brief stint working in photography and graphic design has proved useful), Francheska embarked in 2012 on the Foundation in Art and Design at West Dean.
-She followed this with a Foundation in Print-making at Red Hot Press, Southampton and a six month course at City Lit in Covent Garden, called City Lit Ceramics.
-She is an active member of the drawing group City Sketchers, based in Winchester and guided by artist and print-maker Kate Dicker, and also attends a weekly workshop at Farnham 318 under the guidance of tutor Luisa Cacciotti.
+‘A passion for colour’ has meant that surface decoration has become an integral part of my work.
+I use numerous techniques to apply colour in the form of slips and underglazes in multiple layers, combined with wax resist and sgraffito.
+Much of my ceramic learning has been at West Dean College in West Sussex, on short courses with tutors such as Alison Sandeman, Carolyn Genders, Duncan Hooson, Tim Andrews and Akiko Hirai.
+However with no previous formal art training (although a brief stint working in photography and graphic design has proved useful), I embarked in 2012 on the two year Foundation in Art and Design at West Dean.
+I followed this with a Foundation in Print-making at Red Hot Press, Southampton and a six month course at City Lit in Covent Garden, called City Lit Ceramics tutored by Jim Gladwin.
+I have enjoyed weekly tutored drawing with artist and print-maker Kate Dicker, and also have attended a weekly workshop at Farnham 318 under the guidance of tutor Luisa Cacciotti.

-Her inspiration comes from day to day life, particularly when out on walks with Olive, her Staffordshire Bull Terrier, searching for indigenous butterflies and exploring leaf, flower and tree forms.
+My inspiration comes from day to day life, particularly when out on walks with Olive, my Staffordshire Bull Terrier, searching for indigenous butterflies and exploring leaf, flower and tree forms.